dfrappart/dfrappart.github.io/_posts/2026-04-16-Playing_with_Pod_Security_Admission.markdown

 Hi!

-In this article, we'll have allok at pod security admission.
+In this article, we'll have a look at pod security admission.

 I had this in my todo since quite some times, and since It's something discussed in the CKS, I though whyt not now?

 Today's agenda will be:

 1. Introducing Pod Security Admission
-2. Basic usage of PSA
+2. Using PSA
-3. How about using it on AKS

 ## 1. Introducing Pod Security Standard and Pod Security Admission